 The school expects that students with phones/personal devices use them at appropriate times during the school day, use them in a respectful manner, and follow the additional expectations noted below.
-While exceptions may be made at staff discretion, use of phones/devices are not permitted during group or individual clinical coaching sessions, or during class time.
-Use that is not aligned with these expectations, or which violates specific situations as noted below, will lead to restriction of phone/device use.
+For 9th graders and above, devices may be used during passing periods, break times, and lunch.
+Middle School Students are expected to be device-free during school hours except when explicit exceptions are made with staff.

+Use of phones/devices are not permitted: